mcinglis/c-style/readme.md

 - modifies the calling context, e.g., with a `return` or `goto`.
 - takes an array literal as a named argument. ([why](http://stackoverflow.com/questions/5503362/passing-array-literal-as-macro-argument))

 Also, if I do capitalize a macro, I don't capitalize the macro's prefix: I'd call a macro `Apple_SCARY` rather than `APPLE_SCARY`.
-I try to limit my SHOUTING in my code.
+I try to limit the SHOUTING in my code.